 1. Points to note

-The purpose of this Wales Procurement Policy Note (WPPN) is to provide public sector bodies in Wales with advice on the Welsh Government’s overarching policy objectives and the reporting of outcomes in relation to social value clauses/community benefits.
+The purpose of Wales Procurement Policy Note (WPPN) WPPN 01/20 is to provide public sector bodies in Wales with advice on the Welsh Government’s overarching policy objectives and the reporting of outcomes in relation to social value clauses/community benefits.
 This WPPN covers:

 - The Welsh Government’s social value clauses/community benefit policy objectives - see section 7 below